-Mercilon is a type of the combined contraceptive pill, one of the most popular and convenient methods of contraception in the UK.
-Containing oestrogen and progesterone hormones, the pill is over 99% effective at preventing unplanned pregnancies.
+Mercilon is a type of combined contraceptive pill, one of the most popular and convenient methods of contraception in the UK.
+Containing oestrogen and progestogen hormones, the pill is over 99% effective at preventing unplanned pregnancies if used correctly.

 Mercilon contains ethinylestradiol and desogestrel which are synthetic versions of oestrogen and progesterone, the female sex hormones.
 Taking the pill stops the ovaries from releasing an egg each month.
-It also causes the entrance to the womb to thicken so that sperm cannot enter with ease and reduces the thickness of the womb lining so that a fertilised egg cannot attach itself.
-Mercilon essentially causes you to have an artificial menstrual cycle as ovulation is prevented while you are on the pill.
+It also causes the mucus surrounding the entrance to the womb to thicken so that sperm cannot enter as easily, and reduces the thickness of the womb lining so that a fertilised egg cannot attach itself.
+Mercilon essentially causes you to have an artificial menstrual cycle that prevents pregnancy.

 If Mercilon is taken as instructed it is more than 99% effective.
-This means not missing pills or having your protection affected by other medications or illness.
-These are common factors which cause the pill to become ineffective.
+This means not missing pills, taking any late, or having your protection affected by other medications or illness.
+These are common factors that cause the pill to become less effective, and in fact, with typical use, the pill is around 91% effective at preventing pregnancy.
+This means that on average, nine women in every one hundred will become pregnant during the first year of pill use.

 If you start taking Mercilon on the first day of your period you will be protected from pregnancy right away.
-If you are swapping to Mercilon from a different type of pill or contraceptive then you can usually start taking it at any time during your cycle without having to wait.
-Starting Mercilon after the fifth day of your cycle means that you will need to use condoms, or an alternative barrier method of contraception for the first seven days until the pill starts to work.
+Starting Mercilon after the first day of your cycle means that you will need to use condoms, or an alternative barrier method of contraception for the first seven days until the pill starts to work.
+If you are switching from a different type of combined pill, you should start Mercilon right after finishing the pack of your current pill.
+You won’t need any additional precautions.
+If you’re switching from a progestogen-only pill, you can switch at any time, however, you’ll need to use condoms to prevent pregnancy for the first week of pill-taking.

-The active ingredients in Mercilon are 20 micrograms of ethinyloestradiol (an oestrogen) and 150 micrograms of desogestrel.
+The active ingredients in Mercilon are 20 micrograms of ethinylestradiol (an oestrogen) and 150 micrograms of desogestrel (a progestogen).

 The other ingredients are dl-alpha-tocopherol, potato starch, povidone, stearic acid, aerosol and lactose.

 You should take Mercilon at the same time each day.
-It's taken everyday for 3 weeks and then you have a pill free week which is when you have your period.
-The pill strips will usually have the days of the week printed on them to help you remember to take it each day.
+It's taken every day for 3 weeks and then you have a pill-free week which is when you have a bleed, like a period.
+The pill strips will usually have the days of the week printed on them to help you remember to take one each day (not including the pill-free week).

 If you have taken your pill later than scheduled this is not necessarily something to worry about.
-As long as you take it within 24 hours then you will still be protected against pregnancy.
-Make sure you take the rest of your pills on time and if you miss any then use condoms for the next seven days as your protection may be affected.
+As long as you take it within 12 hours of the usual scheduled time, then you will still be protected against pregnancy.
+Make sure you take the rest of your pills on time.
+If you’re struggling to remember to take your pill, it might be useful to set an alarm or reminder on your mobile phone.

 Taking the combined pill increases your risk of having a blood clot.
 While rare, it's important to be aware of this and look out for any indications or changes while you are on the pill.
 Your doctor will monitor your blood pressure to make sure it doesn't rise.